raven-devs/http/src/module/product/many-to-many.md

 |    3    |     2     |
 |    3    |     5     |

-## Mutation dependencies
+## Dependencies

-An author can exists without any book.
+An author can exists with zero or many books.

-A book can exists with at least one author.
+A book can exists with one or many authors.

 ```text
 author create